Stamps of the Kingdom of Italy

 The Overprinted Official Stamps

-The Official stamps no longer used were overprinted in 1878 for use for the printed paper rate of 2c.
+The Official stamps were no longer used, so the remainder were overprinted in 1878 and used for the printed paper rate of 2c.
+There are two shades of the basic stamps, and two less obvious shades of the overprint.

 cover